salonibhogale1/twitter_scraping/README.md

+## follow the steps given here, for translating the tweets simply run the trans_tweets.py on the csv file for the tweets extracted

 ## Twitter Scraper

 Twitter makes it hard to get all of a user's tweets (assuming they have more than 3200).
 This is a way to get around that using Python, Selenium, and Tweepy.